eponvert/upparse/README.txt

 ones we tried.

+A description of the methods implemented in this project can be found in the paper

+Elias Ponvert, Jason Baldridge and Katrin Erk (2011), "Simple
-A description of the methods implemented in this project can be found in the paper "Simple Unsupervised Grammar Induction from Raw Text with Cascaded Finite State Models" by Elias Ponvert, Jason Baldridge and Katrin Erk, to appear in Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies, June, 2011.
+    Unsupervised Grammar Induction from Raw Text with Cascaded Finite State Models" in Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language
+    Technologies, Portland, Oregon, USA, June 2011.

+If you use this system in academic research with published results, please cite this paper, or use this Bibtex:

+@InProceedings{ponvert-baldridge-erk:2011:ACL,
+  author    = {Ponvert, Elias and Baldridge, Jason and Erk, Katrin}, title     = {Simple Unsupervised Grammar Induction from Raw Text with Cascaded Finite State Models}, booktitle = {Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies}, month     = {June}, year      = {2011}, address   = {Portland, Oregon, USA}, publisher = {Association for Computational Linguistics}
+}

 I. Installation and usage